GUARD: Guideline Upholding Test through Adaptive Role-play and Jailbreak Diagnostics for LLMs: Introduction

 To tackle challenge 1, GUARD leverages a team of LLMs that dynamically adapt to play various roles in the question-generation process.
 Specifically, four roles are defined: (1) Analyst - Extracts key features, transforming guidelines into actionable components; (2) Strategic Committee - Maps features to domains and scenarios, ensuring diversity; (3) Question Designer - Converts scenarios into test questions and iteratively refines them; (4) Question Reviewer - Evaluates questions based on harmfulness, information density, and compliance.
 The questions generated from GUARD can be found in Fig.~\ref{guideline_intro} (b).
 If the LLM fails to comply with the guideline, it will produce a guideline-violating response, and GUARD directly reports these instances of non-compliance.

 However, even if the LLM complies with guidelines, it does not necessarily ensure safety, as there are still various scenarios where the LLM may fail to comply.
 It has been discovered that carefully crafted prompts, known as ``jailbreaks,'' can bypass built-in safeguards, inducing LLMs to respond to malicious inputs that violate the guidelines.
 In response to test compliance under various scenarios, GUARD employs the concept of jailbreaks, termed GUARD-JD, to simulate scenarios that malicious users might create, thus forcing the LLM to generate guideline-violating responses, referred to as jailbreak diagnostics.
-With these jailbreak scenarios, the LLM is tested under jailbreak scenarios, and GUARD-JD will report the scenarios leading to non-compliance, as shown in Fig.~\ref{guideline_intro} (c).
+When non-compliance is detected, GUARD-JD reports the corresponding scenarios, as illustrated in Fig.~\ref{guideline_intro}(c).

 GUARD comprehensively tests and reports compliance with Vicuna-13B, LongChat-7B, Llama2-7B, Llama-3-8B, GPT-3.5, GPT-4, GPT-4o, and Claude-3.7 under three government-issued guidelines.
 For jailbreak diagnostic, GUARD achieves an impressive average 82\% success rate on LLMs with a lower perplexity rate (i.e., 35.65 on average).
-Also, GUARD-JD can transfer the jailbreak diagnostics into LLM-based vision language models (VLMs), inducing affirmative responses to recognize Not Safe For Work (NSFW) images~\cite{mahadeokar2016open}.
+Also, GUARD-JD can transfer the jailbreak diagnostics into LLM-based vision language models (VLMs), inducing responses to recognize Not Safe For Work (NSFW) images~\cite{mahadeokar2016open}.
 The primary contributions can be summarized as follows: \begin{itemize} \item We formalize compliance testing research for LLMs using government-issued guidelines.
 GUARD (\textbf{G}uideline \textbf{U}pholding Test through \textbf{A}daptive \textbf{R}ole-play and Jailbreak \textbf{D}iagnostics) is introduced as a testing method that transforms high-level abstract guidelines into specific guideline-violating questions, providing an evaluation of LLM adherence to these standards.

 \item GUARD employs adaptive LLM roles—Analyst, Strategic Committee, Question Designer, and Question Reviewer—to iteratively convert guidelines into diverse and guideline-violating questions, which are then used to test compliance.